justinleetyler/justinleetyler.github.io/catalog.md

 > If God doesn't esist, no eternal, objective measure of value exists, and nothing has any inherent meaning.
 This doesn't mean, however, that life has no meaning or value at all.
 It's just that every meaning and value is a human meaning or a human value.
 And because human beings have no human nature and no inherent values or meaning, we're constantly creating those human meanings and values. -p. -q
 > The only measure of what a person is capable of is what she actually does...
 Therefore, you're no more than the sum of your actions. -p. -q

-Paragament, Kenneth I. -- The psychology of religion and coping. -- New York : Guilford Press, c1997. -- xii, 548 p. -- ISBN 1572302143.
-1. 200.
+Paragament, Kenneth I. -- The psychology of religion and coping. -- New York : Guilford Press, c1997. -- xii, 548 p. -- ISBN 1572302143 -- DDC 200.

 > 'IV.
 Introduction to the concept of coping A. Historical context 1.
 Cultural influences a.
 Rules b. roles c. standards d. morals 2.
 Increasingly difficult for ppl to develop structures.
 B. Responses to tragedy / coping techniques 1.
 Intrapsychic response a.
 Freud b. conflict btw the id and society c.
 Defensive mechanisms 1) Denial 2) Repression 3) projection 4) regression 5) sublimation 6) reaction formation d. forced to accept reality 2.
 Physiological response a. bioloogical responses b.
 Cannon, Selye c.
 General Adaption Syndrome 1) the alarm reaction 2) the stage of resistance 3) stage of exhaustion 3.
 The psychological response to stress a.
 Grinker, Spriegel, Erich Lindemann 4.
 Social Stressors a. identifies conditions that cause stress. b.
 Emiile Durkheim, Holmes, Rahe C. Beginning of the study of coping 1.
 Focused on deterministic theories 2.
 A move towards individuals striving for perfection and superiority.
 D. Central qualities of coping 1.
 It is an encounter between person and situation.
 2. It is multidementional a. frustrations, fear, anger, etc...
 3. It is communial 4.
 It can be viewed as possibilities and choices.
 5. It is diverse (see #2)' -p.
 71-89 -o
 > 'V. Assumptions of Coping A. People seek significance.
 B. the meaning of events depend on that significance.
 C. people bring their paradygm to the coping process.
 D. and abstract paradigm is made into objective tools.
 E. Significance in the coping process come from 1. conservation a. holding on to it.
 2. Transformation F. People cope in ways meaningful to them.
 G. Coping is embedded to culture.
 H. Keys to goo coping 1. outcomes 2.
 Process' -p.
 90- -o
-> 'I. Introduction A. Religion is intristelly involved with crisis.
-1. 90% believe in God.
+> 'I. Introduction A. Religion is intristelly involved with crisis -- DDC 90% believe in God.
 2. 82% Believe in mirracles 3.
 76% believe in life after death 4.
 79% believe God in their lives B. The role of religion when people are put to the test.' -p. -o
 > 'VII.
 The many faces of religion in coping A. Religion in real life 1.
 A seeming irrevelance in real life B. expressing religion in coping 1.
 Religion as a defence 2.
 Something more spiritual 3.
 Search for human ends in suffering / Appraising life events C. forces of religion coping 1.
 Purposes of religion in coping a. spiritual b. self-development c. resolve d. sharing e. restraint 2.
 Religious coping activities a. spiritually based b. good deeds c. discontent (anger at god) d. religious support e. plead f. avoidence 3.
 Intrinsic orientation a. more spiritually based 4.
 Extrinsic orientation a. emphises of good deeds' -p.
 163- -o
 > A theology that confuses the truth of the moment with eternal truth is as untenable as a theology that is disconnected from present circumstances. -p.
 165 -q
 > Much of religion's power lies in its ability to appraise negative events from a different vantage point. -p.
 172 -q